2610 Pioneer Avenue

 Wednesday, May 15 – 6:30 PM – Board Meeting via Zoom.

-Thursday, May 16 – 12 noon to 1 PM – Torah Thursday with Rabbi Halfon, In person at the Synagogue.
+Thursday, May 16 – 12 noon to 1 PM – Torah Thursday, In person at the Synagogue.
 Topics will include weekly Torah portions, stories, laws, commentary, and your requests!

 Sunday, May 19 – 3 to 4:30 PM – Israeli Dancing.
 New dancers are welcome.